revanthkolli/revanthkolli.github.io/_posts/2020-09-06-super-deluxe-tamil.md

 ---
 layout: post
-title:  "Movie Review: Super Deluxe (Tamil)"
+title:  "Movie Analysis: Super Deluxe (Tamil)"
 date:   2020-09-06 08:00:00 -0400
-tags: movie review tamil super deluxe
+tags: movie analysis tamil super deluxe
 ---

 To say *Super Deluxe* stands out amidst the mostly homogeneous backdrop of Indian films is an understatement.
 The film juggles four different genre-blending stories while also providing stark social commentary on a plethora of topics.
 The opening scenes alone would be enough to enrage or alienate large subsections of a standard Indian audience.
 And yet, the film maintains an 8.4 of 10 rating with more than 8,000 reviews on IMDB, a respectable feat given it's philosophical tendencies and preachy messages.
 It's clear that people really connect with this film, despite, or maybe because of its boldness.